meteor/meteor/content/new-routing.md

 ### The current route

-To access the current route, you can use `FlowRouter.current()`.
-This is a object representing all aspects of the route, and as it changes often it is not reactive.

-Often it's more useful to access just exactly what parts of the route you care about.
+It's useful to access the interesting parts of the current route that you need in your application.
 Here are some useful reactive functions you can call:

 * `FlowRouter.getRouteName()` gets the name of the route
 * `FlowRouter.getParam(paramName)` returns the value of a single URL parameter